RedisLabs/redislabs-docs/content/kubernetes/memory/node-resources.md

 ]
 ---

-We recommend the following best practices for production environments of Redis Enterprise for Kubernetes.
+The following are best practices for managing node resources on production environments of Redis Enterprise for Kubernetes.
 These settings are not unique to the Redis Enterprise operator but affect the performance and reliability of your deployment.
 More information about these Kubernetes settings is available at [https://kubernetes.io/docs/home/](https://kubernetes.io/docs/home/).

 ## Quality of service

 There are three [Quality of Service classes](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) you can assign to a pod when it's created: `Guaranteed`, `Burstable`, and `BestEffort`.
 The Quality of Service class determines which pods are evicted when node resources run out.
 Best practice for Redis Enterprise is to use the `Guaranteed` class.

-Guaranteed Quality of Service requires:
+Pods are automatically classified as Guaranteed if the following criteria is met:

 * every container has the same memory limit or memory requests
 * every container has the same CPU limit and CPU requests

-These settings are required to keep the Guaranteed Quality of Service and are set by default.
+The Redis Enterprise pods created by the operator always follow this criteria by default.

-If you make changes to the resources for Redis Enterprise, the services rigger, or the bootstrapper, make sure these requirements are still met.
-This also applies to side containers running alongside Redis Enterprise.
+However, if you customize resource requests and limits for any of the Redis Enterprise, services rigger or bootstrapper containers, or if sidecar containers are added to these pods, ensure that this criteria are still met.

 To check the Quality of Service class of any running Redis Enterprise pod, run: